AGI Optimization: How to Lower Your Student Loan Payments Using the Tax Code

 Because RAP calculates your payment using your total AGI multiplied by your bracket percentage, AGI optimization is even more critical.
 Dropping your income just enough to drop a tier provides a non-linear drop in your mandatory student loan bill.

-1. Pre-Tax Retirement Accounts: The Heavy Hitters
+1. Pre-Tax Retirement Accounts

 As a W2 employee, your most effective tool for dropping your AGI is the employer-sponsored pre-tax retirement account.